thewca/wca-regulations/wca-regulations.md

 - A3) Inspection:
     - A3a) The competitor may inspect the puzzle at the start of each attempt.
         - A3a1) The competitor is allotted a maximum of 15 seconds to inspect the puzzle and start the solve.
     - A3b) The judge prepares the timer by turning it on and resetting if necessary.
 If a Generation 5 Pro Timer is in use, the judge must ensure it is set to 2-Pad mode.
-Separately, the judge also prepares a stopwatch for timing inspection.
+Separately, the judge also prepares a stopwatch for timing inspection (see [Regulation A4d](regulations:regulation:A4d)).
         - A3b1) When the judge believes the competitor is ready, the judge asks "READY?".
 The competitor must be ready to start the attempt within one minute from the moment they are asked, or else the competitor forfeits the attempt (DNS), at the discretion of the judge.
         - A3b2) The competitor starts the attempt by confirming that they are ready, and the judge uncovers the puzzle and starts timing the inspection.
         - A3b3) When 8 seconds of inspection have elapsed, the judge calls "8 SECONDS".
         - A3b4) When 12 seconds of inspection have elapsed, the judge calls "12 SECONDS".
+        - A3b5) The judge stops timing inspection as soon as the competitor lifts their hands and starts the timer (see [Regulation A4d](regulations:regulation:A4d)).
     - A3c) The competitor may pick up the puzzle during inspection.
         - A3c1) The competitor must not apply moves or intentional changes in alignment during inspection.
 Penalty: disqualification of the attempt (DNF).
 Exception: see [Regulation A3c2](regulations:regulation:A3c2) and [Regulation A3c5](regulations:regulation:A3c5).
         - A3c2) If the parts of the puzzle are not fully aligned when the cover is removed, then the competitor may align the faces, as long as misalignments stay within the limits of [Regulation 10f](regulations:regulation:10f).